RoochieSumaria/FashionTrendsInsights-Excel-Project/README.md

 Ship-State: State of the customer
 Postal-Code: Ordered postal code for the cutomer.
 Ship-Country: This Project has data of the customer within India.
 So India is the country for all the columns.

+Data Cleaning:
+Check the columns for null values, replace the null with required values.
+Create Age Group columns based on age.
+Create the Month Columns based on date column.
+Delete the unwanted columns.

+Data Anlaysis:
+1. Add the Pivot table and create the piechart that shows Sales for Men Vs Women.
+2. Order Status based on Channel columns.
+3. Order Status Comparison.
+4. Segment customers based on demographics (age group, gender) and analyze their purchasing behavior and preferences.
+5. Monthly order Vs Sales.
+6. Check the top 5 states contributing in sales.
+7. Add Slicers for Month, Channel and Category.